MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/wpsl-to-uwp-business-and-data.md

 ---
-description: Behind your UI are your business and data layers.
+title: Porting WPSL business and data layers to UWP
-title: Porting WPSL business and data layers to UWP ms.assetid: 27c66759-2b35-41f5-9f7a-ceb97f4a0e3f ms.date: 02/08/2017
+description: Learn how to port the business and data layers from a Windows Phone Silverlight app to the Universal Windows Platform (UWP). ms.assetid: 27c66759-2b35-41f5-9f7a-ceb97f4a0e3f ms.date: 02/08/2017 ms.topic: article
-ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---
 # Porting Windows Phone Silverlight business and data layers to UWP

 The previous topic was [Porting for I/O, device, and app model](wpsl-to-uwp-input-and-sensors.md).